waveshare/WSLCD1in8-v0/README.md

 Test can refer to test.ts

 # user
+If you find a problem with the https://makecode.microbit.org/# programming website, you can't download it.
+Try https://makecode.microbit.org/v0 to edit your project.
 For reference, please refer to our user manual.
 Chinese wiki: http://www.waveshare.net/wiki/1.8inch_LCD_for_micro:bit
 English wiki: https://www.waveshare.com/wiki/1.8inch_LCD_for_micro:bit